 top of page

 Our research is dedicated to uncovering the neural circuits and neural mechanisms underlying visual perception and visual processing.
-Using voltage-sensitive dye imaging and additional cutting-edge technologies we aim at decoding and reconstruction of visual content from brain activity of behaving animals.
-We investigate artificial vision in the primary visual cortex using electrical microstimulation and optostimulation of neuronal population.
+Using voltage-sensitive dye imaging and additional cutting-edge technologies, we aim to decode and reconstruct visual content from brain activity in behaving animals.
+We investigate artificial vision in the primary visual cortex using electrical microstimulation and optostimulation of the neuronal population.

 Our long-term goals are to provide novel insights into perceptually guided behavior, facilitate the development of a useful cortical visual neuroprosthesis, and improve the treatment of visually impaired subjects.